Fethan-El-Fadl/Fahomeister/README.md

 **Hello, and welcome to my profile!**

   I'm Md Fahim Khan (a.k.a Wicked, Jaaku-Kun) and I am "he/him", 16 years old.
-Currently enrolled in Junior Laboratoy High School, Dhaka, Bangladesh.
-Came from Bangladesh, so if you notice I spoke so weirdly (like this sentence lol), please forgive me and correct my spelling :')
+Currently enrolled in a secondary school.

   I'm currenly learning the Python programming laguage as I want to become an AI developer in future. ..
 I like machines and computers.
 Watching Anime is one of my favorite works as well as playing computer video games.
 Also, I like reading books very much.